 What to Look For

 - Organic beef: minimal processing, grass-fed, organic certification

-- Simple ingredients: beef, sugar, water, salt, etc., not too much that sounds like something from a chemistry class
+- Simple ingredients: beef, sugar, water, salt, etc.

 What to Avoid

 - Excessive sugar (6 grams or more) or sodium (more than 350 milligrams)

 Why Beef Jerky As a Healthy Snack Is Becoming More Popular